AshfatAbegh/AshfatAbegh/README.md

 - 👋 Hi, I’m @AshfatAbegh !!
 -    I’m an undergraduate student of Computer Science and Engineering (CSE) at American International University-Bangladesh(AIUB)
-- 🌱 I have hands on working experience in Web Development, SQA Automation and Manual Testing
+- 🌱 I have hands on working experience in SQA Automation, Manual Testing and Web Development
 - 💞️ My interest areas also includes: Cyber Security, Blockchain and Machine Learning
 - 📫 You can reach me through LinkedIn - https://www.linkedin.com/in/ashfat-al-rashid-297852175/